kuehlingkuehling/RepRapOnRails/README.md

 # RepRapOnRails - a stand-alone, touch-based RepRap host controller

-Developed for the Kühling&Kühling RepRap Industrial 3D printer, this is the system that provides both its integrated touchscreen interface as well as a backend browser-access via ethernet to upload printjobs to the machine.
+Developed for Kühling&Kühling 3D printers, this is the system that provides both its integrated touchscreen interface as well as a backend browser-access via ethernet to upload printjobs to the machines.

-All information about the machine, build instructions and such will be published at [http://kuehlingkuehling.de](http://kuehlingkuehling.de).
+All information about the machines are available at [http://kuehlingkuehling.de](http://kuehlingkuehling.de).

 ## Target Hardware

+### v1.x.x (RepRap Industrial 3D printers)
 This Ruby-on-Rails app is meant to run on a BeagleBone Black (BBB) minicomputer with Debian Wheezy operating system and 10inch touchscreen attached.
 A RUMBA RepRap microcontroller- board is connected via USB and the BBB connects to your local network via wired ethernet.

+### v2.x.x (HT500 3D printers)
+This Ruby-on-Rails app is meant to run on a UDOO Quad minicomputer with Ubuntu 14.04 operating system and 10inch touchscreen attached.
+A RADDS electronics shield is mounted on top through the Arduino Pin Headers and the UDOO connects to your local network via wired ethernet.

 ## RepRap Microcontroller Firmware